fedora-python/lxml_html_clean/README.md

 You can install this project directly via `pip install lxml_html_clean` or soon as an extra of lxml via `pip install lxml[html_clean]`.
 Both ways installs this project together with lxml itself.

+## Security

+For discussions regarding security-related issues or any sensitive reports, please contact us privately.
+You can reach out to lbalhar(at)redhat.com or frenzy.madness(at)gmail.com to ensure your concerns are addressed confidentially and securely.

 ## Documentation

 [https://lxml-html-clean.readthedocs.io/](https://lxml-html-clean.readthedocs.io/)